microsoft/azure-spring-apps-training/01-create-an-azure-spring-cloud-instance/README.md

-# 01 - Create an Azure Spring Cloud instance
+# 01 - Create an Azure Spring Apps instance

-__This guide is part of the [Azure Spring Cloud training](../README.md)__
+__This guide is part of the [Azure Spring Apps training](../README.md)__

-In this section, we'll create an Azure Spring Cloud instance using Azure CLI.
+In this section, we'll create an Azure Spring Apps instance using Azure CLI.
 While there are other ways of creating Azure resources, Azure CLI is the quickest and simplest method.

 ---